 Prop.
-5 – Property Owner Taxes (Support) – This would allow all homeowners over 55 years old or those severely disabled to transfer their property tax base when they move to a replacement residence.
-This will provide tax savings for seniors and the disabled while increasing the tax base when larger properties that are vacated are marked to current market value.
+5 – Property Owner Taxes (Support) – This measure would allow all homeowners over 55 years old, the severely disabled, and victims of natural disaster to transfer their property tax base when they move to a replacement residence.
+It will provide tax savings for seniors, disabled and disaster victims while increasing the tax base when larger properties that are vacated are sold and reassessed at current market value.

 Prop.
 6 – Repeal the Gas Tax (Support) – Historically, politicians have diverted transportation dollars away from road maintenance to cover budget deficits.
 Now they want you to pay more to fix the problems they helped create.
 If taxpayers are successful in repealing the most recent increase in the gas, diesel and car registration fees, the Legislature will simply need to use the funds they already extract at the pump to fix our roads.
 Sign up to help repeal the gas tax at www.GasTaxRepeal.org.

 Prop.
 7 – Daylight Savings Time (Support) – This measure would allow the California Legislature by a 2/3 vote to modify California’s daylight savings policy if federal law is changed to allow states such flexibility.
 No change will occur until and unless federal law is changed.

 Prop.
 8 – Regulation of Kidney Dialysis Clinics (Oppose) – This measure, sponsored by labor unions, seeks to place a cap on revenues collected by private kidney dialysis clinics.
 It will reduce access to care needed by critically ill patients.